owanturist/react-impulse/README.md

 ): React.Dispatch<React.SetStateAction<T>>
 ```

 The hooks that returns a function to update the store's value.
 Might be useful when you need a way to update the store's value without subscribing to its changes.

+- `store` is an `InnerStore` instance but can be `null` or `undefined` as a bypass when a store might be not defined.
-The second argument is an optional `compare` function that is used to compare the new value with the current value.
-The store won't update if the new value is equal to the current value.
+- `[compare]` is an optional [`Compare`][compare] function with strict check (`===`) by default.
+The store won't update if the new value is comparably equal to the current value.

 ```tsx
 type State = {